talnirapps/talnirapps.github.io/_pages/tos_ai_wisdom_share.md

 ## 10. Governing Law

-These Terms and Conditions shall be governed by and construed in accordance with the law of [your location] and you hereby submit to the exclusive jurisdiction of the [your location] courts.
+These Terms and Conditions shall be governed by and construed in accordance with the law of Canada and you hereby submit to the exclusive jurisdiction of the Canada courts.

-For any further information please email [your support email]
+For any further information please email talnirapps@gmail.com

 ---

-For any questions or concerns regarding these Terms of Use, please contact us at support@talnirapps.com.
+For any questions or concerns regarding these Terms of Use, please contact us at talnirapps@gmail.com .